betaniahemmet/sign-quiz/README.md

 ## Description

-A simple game where you get a video of signlaguage and four options where one is the correct sign.
+A simple game where you get a video of sign laguage and four options where one is the correct sign.
 The alternatives come from the filenames of the video clips, so if you add your own, make sure to name them properly.